gaehlerm/SoftwareEngineering/README.md

 The ticket size is estimated at the sprint planning.
 For each ticket, the number of story points is estimated by the team.
 Usually every developer makes a hidden estimation and the average is the actual number of story points.
 If there is a large discrepancy in the estimations, the team needs to discuss why this is the case.
 Probably some difficulty was missed, but it could also be that most developers overestimated the task.

 Tickets all have business value.
 They have a direct effect on the user.
 This means, that every ticket is a vertical slice through the software stack.
-From the database through the backend code and to the GUI.
+From the database through the back end code and to the GUI.
 Everything has to be worked on.
 So, either you know already how to work on each layer of the software stack, or you team up with someone else and do pair programming in order to fill the knowledge gap.

 At the same time, one can write acceptance tests for every ticket. “… if the user clicks x, then the window closes.”
 This is also the acceptance criterion of the ticket: does the acceptance test pass?